Skip to primary navigation Skip to content Skip to footer

 Canadian Whisky

-Canada has just recently made its comeback on the flourishing global whisky scene but has a history of popularity dating back to prohibition and is now advancing with its local answers to the small batch movement.
+Canada has recently returned to the flourishing global whisky scene, but it has a history of popularity dating back to prohibition and is now advancing with its local answers to the small batch movement.

 Despite being commonly referred to as “rye”, the predominant grain used is corn.
 However, other grains such as rye, wheat and sometimes barley are often employed in the production.